SUPPORT THIS INDEPENDENT JOURNALISM

 The Canadian band—famous for their 1993 hit album God Shuffled His Feet—will be stopping at the San Juan Capistrano venue as part of a 2022 tour.
 The South Orange County concert will be only one of three California gigs for Crash Test Dummies, the other two being in San Francisco and Sacramento.

 Lead singer Brad Roberts, whose deep voice provides the memorable melody of their famous single, said the upcoming San Juan show will be a combination of songs from God Shuffled His Feet and other albums.
-Jones doesn’t recall playing The Coach House before and was curious about the venue.
+Roberts doesn’t recall playing The Coach House before and was curious about the venue.
 When told about the building’s layout, which includes table seating in front of the stage, his anticipation for the concert grew.

 All the original members of Crash Test Dummies will be on stage except their harmonica player.
-The band is, as Jones puts it, “making up for lost time” with the tour, because they had to cancel previously scheduled shows during the height of the COVID-19 pandemic.
+The band is, as Roberts puts it, “making up for lost time” with the tour, because they had to cancel previously scheduled shows during the height of the COVID-19 pandemic.

 This year’s tour will also take them farther up the West Coast to Portland and Seattle.